[Major revision–posted 10/17/19 (replaces 5/26/16 edition)]

 PURPOSE: The university is an Equal Employment Opportunity (EEO) employer and ensures compliance with federal and state employment laws and regulations.
 In the event an individual believes his/her rights under these or other laws have been violated, this policy sets forth the procedures to address these concerns in a fair, equitable, and prompt manner.

-REVIEW: This Operating Policy/Procedure (OP) will be reviewed in August of odd-numbered years by the Managing Director of the Office of Equal Employment Opportunity (EEO), the Dean of students, and the Assistant Vice President for Human Resources with recommended revisions forwarded to the Associate Vice President for Administration and Chief of Staff to the President.
+REVIEW: This Operating Policy/Procedure (OP) will be reviewed in August of odd-numbered years by the Managing Director of the Office of Equal Opportunity (EO), the Title IX Administrator, and the Assistant Vice President for Human Resources with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff to the President.

 The university is committed to providing and strengthening an educational, working, and living environment where students, faculty, staff, and visitors are free from any form of unlawful discrimination.
 The university is dedicated to fostering and supporting a culture of mutual respect and communication.

 This policy applies to all university students and employees, visitors, applicants for admission to or employment with the university, as well as university affiliates and others conducting business on campus.